mesosphere-backup/dcos-docker/README.md

 It is possible to run DC/OS Docker on hosts without systemd.
 Set the variable `MESOS_SYSTEMD_ENABLE_SUPPORT` to `false` to disable systemd on the host.
-This changes a Mesos setting and is not supported by DC/OS.
+This changes a Mesos setting.
+Although this setting works at the time of writing, it is not officially supported by DC/OS and so this feature is experimental.

 ## Troubleshooting